 Grandma’s potato salad recipe just got a huge upgrade!
+This roasted purple potato, asparagus and green pea salad is a great addition to a summer party.

-Not only is this potato salad completely vegan (and delicious), it’s also a stunning addition to your Spring table.
+Not only is this purple potato salad completely vegan (and delicious), it’s also a stunning addition to your Spring table.
 Thanks, purple potatoes!
 We’re lucky to have a few great local stores that carry unique produce like purple potatoes, and we add them to just about everything.
 Apart from being gorgeous, I personally prefer the taste over regular and sweet potatoes.
 They’re sweet without being too sweet and they’re much more nutrient dense than regular potatoes; purple potatoes on average contain 4x more antioxidants than russet potatoes!

 Unlike most sweet potatoes, they also hold up well when boiled, making them an excellent choice for dishes like potato salad.
 We actually chose to roast them instead of boil as we prefer that slightly crispy outer texture, but boiling would also work well!
 (We also love them mashed – find our recipe for vegan mashed purple sweet potatoes here!)

-This recipe is surprisingly light and fresh – it can work as a side dish or a main.
+This purple potato salad is surprisingly light and fresh – it can work as a side dish or a main.
 If you eat it as a main but would like a more protein, we love adding cooked lentils!
 We rounded up a whole bunch of our favorite spring veggies & herbs.
 Green peas, asparagus, dill, edamame, chives & microgreens.
 We tossed the whole salad in our vegan ranch, which is mayo-free and perfectly tangy.

 Side note: we were super excited to photograph this on our brand new pottery from Heath Ceramics!
 We visited their store in San Fransisco a few weeks ago and couldn’t resist shipping a set home.
 I got a half set of their Coupe Line in Indigo Slate as well as a few accessories.
 And we both had to practice some major restraint from buying half of the store.
 We highly suggest checking them out if you’re in the market for gorgeous, timeless ceramics!Print